OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Political-Counties/layers/counties.md

 | **<span style="color:#ffff00; background-color:#999999">Yellow</span>** | Counties that currently or in the future will benefit from transbasin diversions out of the Poudre Basin (**more detail will be added in the future**). |
 | **<span style="color:#999999">Gray outline</span>** | Other counties. |

-Popup graphs are available for population.
+Popup graphs are available for county population.

 ## Data Sources